 These condensed consolidated interim financial statements have been prepared on a going concern basis, which assumes that the Company will continue to realize its assets and discharge its obligations and commitments in the normal course of operations.
-At March 31, 2021, the Company is in the research stage, has accumulated losses of \$39,513,672 since its inception and expects to incur further losses in the development of its business.
-The Company incurred a consolidated net loss of \$1,355,345 during the three-month period ended March 31, 2021.
+At March 31, 2022, the Company is in the research stage, has accumulated losses of \$43,018,973 since its inception and expects to incur further losses in the development of its business.
+The Company incurred a consolidated net loss of \$787,331 during the three-month period ended March 31, 2022.
 The Company will require additional funding to continue its research and development activities which may not be available, or available on acceptable terms.
 This will result in material uncertainties which casts substantial doubt about the Company's ability to continue as a going concern.

 The Company's ability to continue as a going concern is dependent upon its ability to generate future profitable operations and/or to obtain the necessary financing to meet its obligations and repay its liabilities arising from normal business operations when they come due.
 Management has a plan in place to address this concern and intends to obtain additional funds by equity financing to the extent there is a shortfall from operations.
 While the Company is continuing its best efforts to achieve the above plans, there is no assurance that any such activity will generate funds for operations.
+See Note 20 - Events after the Reporting Date.